smashwilson/azurefire/_posts/2015-01-30-cloudpipe-compute-on-demand.md

 *[cloudpipe/runner-py2](https://github.com/cloudpipe/runner-py2)*

-A **runner image** is used to spawn a container that understands what the SDK is sending in.
+A **runner image** is used to spawn a container that understands what the SDK is sending in and executes it as a non-root user.
 The Python one unpickles stdin and calls the resulting function, writing the result to a fixed location on the filesystem.
+Not bad for [four lines of code](https://github.com/cloudpipe/runner-py2/blob/master/multyvacinit/pybootstrap.py#L10-L13).

 Finally, all of these services are themselves running in [Docker containers](https://registry.hub.docker.com/repos/cloudpipe/), because why not.